 Ottawa National Wildlife Refuge includes nearby Darby and Navarre Divisions.
 The Navarre Marsh unit is about five miles east of the refuge around the Davis-Besse Nuclear Power Station.
 The Darby Marsh Division is located on the western edge of Port Clinton, approximately ten miles east of the refuge.
 Access to both divisions is by permit only.

-In 1965, the property at Little Cedar Point, named for the cedar trees growing on its northern tip, was donated to the U.S. Fish and Wildlife Service and became Cedar Point National Wildlife Refuge.
+In 1964, the property at Little Cedar Point, named for the cedar trees growing on its northern tip, was donated to the U.S. Fish and Wildlife Service and became Cedar Point National Wildlife Refuge.
+The property included the old Cedar Point Shooting Club house, shown below.
 Cedar Point NWR consists of 2,445 acres, the largest contiguous marsh on Lake Erie.
-Access to both West Sister Island NWR and Cedar Point NWR is by permit only.
+Access to Cedar Point NWR is by permit only.

 Ottawa National Wildlife Refuge is located approximately 15 miles east of Toledo, Ohio on the south shore of Lake Erie.
 It can be accessed by traveling east from Toledo on St. Rt.
 2. The refuge entrance is one mile east of the junction of St. Rt.
 590 and St. Rt.
 2. Turn left into the refuge and follow the signs to the refuge headquarters or the hiking trails.
 The visitor center is open 7 days a week from 9AM to 4PM.
 The trails are open from dawn to dusk.
 For more information visit the official Ottawa National Wildlife Refuge website.